 275,000 REP) is exceeded in Dispute Round 20.
 That is, a fork occurs when the dispute succeeds in Round 20.

-The period from the start to the end of a fork is referred to as the forking period.
-The forking period ends when either 60 days have passed, or more than 50% of all theoretical REP is migrated to one of the child universes.
-Whichever child universe receives the most migrated REP by the end of the forking period becomes the winning universe, the other child universes become the losing universe.
+A fork ends when either 60 days have passed since it started, or more than 50% of all theoretical REP is migrated to one of the child universes.
+Whichever child universe receives the most migrated REP by the end of the fork becomes the winning universe, the other child universes become the losing universe.

 When a fork starts, the parent universe becomes permanently locked.
 In the locked universe, no new markets can be created and no markets can go through the reporting process.
 As a result of this, no markets can be finalized.
 (See restrictions on use for details.)